getodk/docs/odkx-src/scan-using.rst

   3. If the preview of the photo looks good, tap the checkbox icon to move onto the next step.
 To retake the photo tap the :guilabel:`Back` button and to exit the camera tap the :guilabel:`X`.
   4. Once you select the check mark to begin photo processing, a small message will pop up saying *Processing photo in background.*
   5. When the photo has been successfully (or unsuccessfully) processed, you will see a notification at the top of the screen in the Android toolbar.
-Pull the top toolbar down and tap the ODK Scan notification.
+Pull the top toolbar down and tap the ODK-X Scan notification.
 This will open Scan and pull up the photo of the selected scan.

     - The successfully processed photo will show an overlay of colored boxes that indicate the fields that Scan has detected.
 Any bubbles or checkboxes recognized as filled will show an overlay of the value that was assigned to them in the form designer.
 Number fields will show an overlay of the number that the app recognized for each digit.
     - If the photo was unsuccessfully processed you will be prompted to retake the photo.